SimpleAccounts/SimpleAccounts-UAE/README.md

 8. Google Cloud: Deploy SimpleAccounts on Google Cloud.
 (Coming Soon...)
 9. DigitalOcean Cloud: Deploy SimpleAccounts on DigitalOcean Cloud.
 (Coming Soon...)

-To install SimpleAccounts, follow these general steps:

-1. Clone the repository from GitHub.
-2. Navigate to the installation directory.
-3. Run the installation script to set up the software.
-4. Configure the necessary settings and parameters.
-5. Launch SimpleAccounts and start managing your finances with ease.

-For detailed installation instructions and platform-specific guides, please refer to the [Installation Guide](link-to-installation-guide).

 ## Support

 If you have any questions or need assistance with SimpleAccounts, please reach out to our support team at [support@simpleaccounts.com](mailto:support@simpleaccounts.com).